heena6883/LMS/README.md

 - **Backend:** Pure Javascript

 Smtp.js has been used for mailing service since there is no direct way of sending mails from javascript.
 (It has a restriction of sending 100 emails per day.)

+## Deployment Strategy:

+The application has been deployed on [Heroku](https://lms-learningmanagementsystem.herokuapp.com/) mainly because it provides free, hassle-free application, deployment, scaling and Management.

+## Limitations:

+- The login credentials of the admin have been hardcoded to provide an entry point to the portal.
+The admin credentials are :

+  - Username : admin
+  - Password: 123

+- smtp.js has been used to send emails whenever an assignment, class or discussion is posted since there’s no direct way to send emails using javascript.
+The only limitation is that smtp.js allows only 100 mails to be sent per day.

+- If some error is found while posting discussion, class or assignment, that might be due to this limitation.

+- Since javascript is a client-side language, there was no direct way of using a database with it and hence, localstorage has been used for storing data for this application.
+It was not possible to upload and retrieve files from local storage as it stores the path to the file in the user’s system.
+This limitation didn’t allow to add the option of uploading files in the assignment section by the professor and submitting files by the students..